DoTheEvo/ANGRYsearch/README.md

 Crontab does not try to catch up on a job if the PC has been off during scheduled time

 `conditional_mounts_for_autoupdate` in the config can prevent autoupdate from runningif set mount points are not present.
+`notifications` setting in the config allows desktop notifications informing about background automatic update finishing, needs [python3 gobject](https://wiki.gnome.org/action/show/Projects/PyGObject?action=show&redirect=PyGObject) package which most of DEs have out of the box

 ### How it works & additional details: